-Qin Gang: China removes foreign minister months after appointment
+Qin Gang: China removes foreign minister after unexplained absence

 The role will be taken up by the Communist Party's foreign affairs chief, Wang Yi, who was previously foreign minister.

-Mr Qin's prolonged disappearance from public view - and his ministry's silence over it - has fuelled furious speculation.
+Mr Qin's prolonged disappearance from public view - and official silence over it - has fuelled furious speculation.

 The 57-year-old's last known public engagements were on 25 June.
+No reason was given for his removal.

 Appointed to his post last December, Mr Qin was seen as a trusted aide of Chinese President Xi Jinping.